keikhcheung/keikhcheung.github.io/_posts/blog/2019-04-05-Global-Service-Jam-2019-Do-you-even-space-travel.md

 This year, the [GSJ in Cologne](https://www.service-design-network.org/events/cologne-service-jam-2019){:target="_blank"} was organised by the local [Service Design Network](https://www.service-design-network.org){:target="_blank"} and [denkwerk](https://www.denkwerk.com){:target="_blank"} (Many thanks to Cristine and Ko for their facilitation!).
 The theme set globally for all jammers was ‘blue’.
 Yes, *blue*, fairly abstract, isn’t it?

-We started with a quick round of co-brainstorming about everything we could think *out of the blue*——sky, water, summer, sad, Europe… We thought onwards and gradually found out problems we wanted to address.
+We started with a quick round of co-brainstorming about everything we could think *out of the blue*—sky, water, summer, sad, Europe… We thought onwards and gradually found out problems we wanted to address.
 Then we swiftly talked about them and transformed them into how-might-we challenges.
 Everyone got to pick up one with which they would like to work.

 That's how I boarded the ship of <mark>space travel</mark> and <mark>sustainability</mark> for my weekend with Maxime and Nils. {% raw %}<span style="display: inline-block">😊🧔🏼👱🏻‍♀️🚀✨</span>{% endraw %}